- Class: Amphibia (Amphibians)

+At home in dirt or water.
 Most caecilians are burrowers, living in a network of tunnels underground.
 A hard, thick, pointy skull helps these amphibians dig in soft dirt.
 Because of their underground lifestyle, caecilians have little need to see or hear.
-Therefore, their eyes are very tiny in some species, or hidden under the skin or skull in other species, making just tiny gray bumps for eyes.
+So, their eyes are tiny in some species or hidden under the skin or skull in other species, making just gray bumps for eyes.

-Some species in South America spend their lives in water instead of on land.
+Some South American species spend their lives in water instead of on land.
 Caecilians don’t have ear openings, so it is doubtful they can hear sounds the way we do.
-They rely on their sensitive tentacles, located between the nostrils and the eyes, to locate their prey and find their way around.
+Scientists have found that an organ in their ear picks up vibrations from the ground to help them detect predators and prey.
+Caecilians also use their sensitive tentacles.
+These are between the nostrils and the eyes and help caecilians find food or their way around.

 HABITAT AND DIET

 They get around.
 Ranging from Central Africa, Southeast Asia, and southern Mexico to Argentina, these unusual creatures prefer loose soil and leaf litter in tropical forests or near rivers and streams.

 Sharp in the tooth.
 They may look soft on the outside, but inside a caecilian’s mouth are dozens of needle-sharp teeth.
 The teeth can grab worms, termites, beetle pupae, mollusks, small snakes, frogs, lizards, and even other caecilians!
 All food is swallowed whole.
 Caecilians have toxic glands in their skin that sometimes protect them from being eaten by other animals.